The reality of trying to escape gang life

 "I just knew I had to leave, because I know people that have been recalled to prison by being attacked," he says.

-"I used to roll with knives," admits "Creeper" - a 23-year-old rapper from Birmingham.
+"I used to roll with knives," admits "Creepa" - a 23-year-old rapper from Birmingham.

 "But when my friend got killed, I thought, 'Do I really want to carry a knife?'